Ruby on Rails 2.1 - RMagick Guide

-Finally we are directing this image to browser.
-You can also use method thumb.write("mythumbnail.jpg") to store this image locally are your machine.
+Finally, we are directing this image to the browser.
+You can also use the method thumb.write("mythumbnail.jpg") to store this image locally at your machine.

 Converting Image Formats

-This is very easy to convert an image file from one format to another format.
-The RMagick handles is very smartly.
+It is very easy to convert an image file from one format to another format.
+RMagick handles it very smartly.
 You can just read in the file and write it out with a different extension.

 require 'rubygems' require 'RMagick' class ImageController < ApplicationController def changeFormat img = Magick::Image.read('tmp.jpg').first # If you want to save this image use following # img.write("mythumbnail.gif") # otherwise send it to the browser as follows send_data(img.to_blob, :disposition => 'inline', :type => 'image/gif') end end

-Similar way you can change format based on your requirement as follows −
+You can change an image to a format based on your requirement as follows −

 img = Magick::Image.read("tmp.png").first img.write("tmp.jpg") # Converts into JPEG img.write("tmp.gif") # Converts into GIF img.write("JPG:tmp") # Converts into JPEG img.write("GIF:tmp") # Converts into GIF